ishaan1013/SocialRM/README.md

 ## What we learned

-Of course, we learned how to work with many new and fascinating technologies, but ultimately we learned that problem solving and overcoming obstacles as an experience better shared with a team.
+Of course, we learned much about and how to work with many new and fascinating technologies, but ultimately we learned that problem solving and overcoming obstacles is an experience better shared with a team.
+Collaboration and teamwork have been rare opportunities for the past few pandemic years, and we are so excited to be back.

 ## What's next for SocialRM